FoodAskew |

 7. Add the drained, cubed beef, potato, & carrot along with the turmeric, salt, & pepper.
 Saute until all sides are seared & lightly caramelized and browned.

-8. Add the tomatoes, green chillies, & ½ the coconut milk.
+8. Add the tomatoes, green chilies, & ½ the coconut milk.
 Transfer to a pressure cooker & cook on high heat until 1 whistle, reducing to a medium flame.
 Continue to cook for 20 minutes & then 10 more minutes on low flame.

 9. In a separate non-stick pan, heat the remaining oil & saute the reserved shallots & curry leaves.
 Add the remainder of the coconut milk & bring to a boil on medium heat.
 Remove from heat.